rse/unix-under-windows/README.md

     - `exec sudo usermod -d /mnt/c/Users/$USER $USER`

+   Notice:

-   (don't panic: we have to `exec` the command here to release the current user's shell and let `usermod` proceeed and this will immediately close the Unix terminal)
+   > Don't panic: we have to `exec` the command here to release the current user's shell
+   > and let `usermod` proceeed and this will immediately close the Unix terminal.

 ## Configure Unix Shell Environment